Use a Bartering System to Get More Clients

 - find out how often can you submit your offer/s and how many people will see your offers

-- find out if you are allowed to be a member in several different barter clubs
+- find out if you are allowed to be a member of several different barter clubs

 Then once you find a company that you like, visit www.bbb.org and do a search on that company; find out if there were many complaints against them and how many of those complaints were resolved.